 Your Weatherization Experts

-Mynt Solar is a company you can trust.
+Mynt Solar is the highest rated solar company in Utah.
 We are a locally owned and operated, full-service company.
-We've been serving our Utah and Southern California neighbors since 2016, and we look forward to helping you weatherize your home!
+We’ve been serving our Utah and Southern California neighbors since 2016, and we look forward to helping you weatherize your home!

 Contact Mynt Solar now to learn how weatherization can make your home more livable.
 We look forward to speaking to you!